techtoto/ubahndle/README.md

-# Roundle (a.k.a.
-Subwaydle-London)
+# Ubahndle (a.k.a.
+Subwaydle-Berlin)

-A London-based fork of the original [Subwaydle](https://www.subwaydle.com) game.
+A Berlin-based fork of the original [Subwaydle](https://www.subwaydle.com) game.
 Contains some source code lifted from the [open-source clone](https://github.com/cwackerfuss/word-guessing-game) by Hannah Park.
 Subwaydle is a static JavaScript app, written using Create React App with React, Sass, Semantic UI React and Mapbox.
 A few Ruby scripts were written to generate JSON data files used by the app.

 Geolocation data [© OpenStreetMap contributors](https://www.openstreetmap.org/copyright).

-See it live at https://london.subwaydle.com

 ## Running locally